Keeping It Soft

 Smoothing Jasmine & Vitamin E

 I was lucky as a teenager, I didn’t have overly difficult skin.
-It was fairly normal, with the occasional blemish.
+It was fairly clear, with the occasional blemish.
 I used a product to clean and tone my face that they don’t even make anymore, and I didn’t use any sort of moisturizer because I didn’t really need it.
 Throw in the occasional face mask, and that was the sum of my skin care.

 It wasn’t until my mid-thirties that my skin started getting sensitive.
-At first it was nothing more than a mild reaction to an eye shadow or the occasional fragrance that would dry it out.
-The first thing I noticed in relation to sensitivity was every time I used any kind of facial mask, and I mean ANY kind, as soon as I got it washed/rinsed/scrubbed off, the skin on my face would be bright red, as if someone had dipped me in paint.
+At first, it was nothing more than a mild reaction to an eye shadow or the occasional product fragrance that would dry it out.
+The first thing I noticed in relation to a sensitivity was every time I used any kind of facial mask, and I mean ANY kind, as soon as I got it washed/rinsed/scrubbed off, the skin on my face would be bright red, as if someone had dipped me in paint.

 My face, particularly my forehead, became itchy and flaky all the time.
 The more I tried to get the problem cleared up, the worse it got.
 It started affecting my eyelids and at one point, they got so bad that they would bleed as the skin peeled off.
 After some expensive trips to the dermatologist, several years of using special washes, creams and treatments, and going completely without any kind of makeup at all, I finally found a routine that worked for me.

 Back to skin care.

 Today, I’m going to tell you about my all purpose, go-to moisturizer.

-Meet Alba Botanica Hawaiian Moisture Cream in Smoothing Jasmine & Vitamin E. I first read about this product somewhere, I think in one of those ’25 Products You Must Try’ articles in an online beauty magazine.
-There were several things that appealed to me about it, the company is an animal friendly organization, this cream didn’t have any products that could potentially be harmful to me (phthalates or parabens), and it contained 100% vegetarian ingredients.
+Meet Alba Botanica Hawaiian Moisture Cream in Smoothing Jasmine & Vitamin E. I first read about this product somewhere, I think in one of those 25 Products You Must Try articles in an online beauty magazine.
+There were several things that appealed to me about it, the company is an animal friendly organization, this cream didn’t have any products that could potentially be harmful to me (phthalates, parabens, etc.), and it contained 100% vegetarian ingredients.